Bernice Lott

-Bernice Lott (March 31, 1930 - August 14, 2022) was a social psychologist known for her work on feminist psychology, gender, poverty, social class, and prejudice and discrimination.
+Bernice Lott (March 31, 1930 – August 14, 2022) was an American social psychologist known for her work on feminist psychology, gender, poverty, social class, and prejudice and discrimination.
 She was Professor Emerita of Psychology and Woman's Studies at the University of Rhode Island and was a former Dean of its University College.

-Lott served as President of the Society for the Psychology of Women, American Psychological Association (APA) Division 35 from 1990-1991.
+Lott served as President of the Society for the Psychology of Women, American Psychological Association (APA) Division 35 from 1990 to 1991.

 Awards

 Lott presented the APA Carolyn Wood Sherif Award lecture in 1997 in which she discussed what are widely held beliefs about differences between women and men and why such beliefs are problematic.

 In 2011 Lott received the American Psychological Association Gold Medal Award for Life Achievement in Psychology in the Public Interest.
 Her award citation emphasized that her "leadership on issues of economic injustice paved the way for attention to little-explored dimensions of psychology’s social justice agenda: classism and poverty.
 She was a catalyst for APA initiatives such as the Resolution on Poverty and Socioeconomic Status, and she was instrumental in the establishment of APA’s Committee on Socioeconomic Status."

 The University of Rhode Island awarded her an honorary Doctor of Humane Letters degree in 1999.